« « Previous

 I know.
 I use it with wood splitting too.
 Focus on the point of impact, relax, and let the axe do the work.
 Yes, or building it under an object you need to lift takes the strain out of lifting it.
 It‘s like an extension of your body.
 The major part of human strain is psychological anyway.
 People are generally much more powerful than they think they are.

 As they prove in the Olympics with breaking records.
 Once one person does it, everyone starts, and slowly the world is waking up to that idea.
 Collective mind?
 They will declare a physical feat impossible, and it will seem that way, seem absolutely certain that no one can do it, then someone does and “reality” breaks yet again.
-It actually takes just one person, if their deed is public knowledge, like an athlete.
+It takes just one person if their deed is public knowledge, like an athlete.
 As soon as one person gives the public a model for doing it, other people figure it out quickly.

 We seem to limit ourselves a lot that way.
 Limitations have their use, and nothing wrong with that, as long as it’s you they serve instead of you serving them.
 They protect us from harm at times.
 You have to have time to get a sense of direction.
 If you go aimlessly past limitation, then you falter.
 Intention is everything.